 The price difference is due to the delicacy of the grapes and the methods of growing.
 The storage methods and barrels used to age and store the pinot noir affect its value and price.

 Nutritional data comparison

 The glycemic index of merlot is higher than that of pinot noir.
 It is 15, which is classified as a low glycemic index.
-Whereas, the glycemic index of pinot noir is 0.
+In comparison, the glycemic index of pinot noir is 0.

 Merlot and pinot noir have similar calories 83 calories for merlot and 82 calories for pinot noir.

 Merlot and pinot noir have approximately the same amounts of carbs.
 Merlot has a little bit more carbs than pinot noir.
 However, that difference can be considered negligible.
 Merlot has 2.5g of carbs, whereas pinot noir has 2.3g of carbs.

 Merlot and pinot noir have negligible amounts of proteins.

 Merlot and pinot noir have 0g of fats.